Two-Player Zero-Sum Hybrid Games: Two-player Zero-sum Hybrid Games

-{Notice that Definition \ref{elements} is general enough to cover games with a finite horizon, for which additional conditions can be imposed to specify the end of the game, e.g., a terminal set in the state space or fixed duration specifications \cite{leudo2022FH}.}
+{Notice that Definition \ref{elements} is general enough to cover games with a finite horizon, for which additional conditions specify the end of the game, e.g., a terminal set in the state space or fixed duration specifications \cite{leudo2022FH}.}